-Impairment test on Corporación Uniland and FCC Environment (UK) goodwill
+Impairment test on Corporación Uniland goodwill

-The consolidated balance sheet includes goodwill amounting to EUR 1,084 million relating to certain ownership interests, mainly those relating to the Corporación Uniland cash-generating unit (CGU) of the Cement area (EUR 396 million), and the FCC Environment (UK) Group CGU of the Services area (EUR 294 million).
+The consolidated balance sheet includes goodwill associated with the Corporación Uniland cash-generating unit (CGU) of the Cement area, the carrying amount of which is EUR 326 million, following the recognition of the impairment loss of EUR 70 million estimated in 2019.

 The Group tests these assets for impairment each year.
-Management's assessment of the possible impairment is a key matter in our audit since the assessment is a complex process that requires a significant number of estimates, judgements and assumptions to be made, mainly in relation to:

-Goodwill of Corporación Uniland of the Cement area: discount rate, projected production levels, estimate of future margins and perpetuity growth rate.
+Management's assessment of the possible impairment is a key matter in our audit, since the assessment is a complex process that requires a significant number of estimates, judgements and assumptions to be made in both determining the valuation method used, which was the discounted future cash flow method, and in evaluating the key assumptions, mainly in relation to the calculation of the discount rate, and the cash flows in the projected period, the cash flows used for calculating the residual value and the perpetuity growth rate, among others.